GatoGraphQLForWordPress/gatographql-dist/readme.txt

 16. The Recipes section contains example queries ready to copy/paste and use

 == Changelog ==

+= 1.3.0 =
+* Read `GET` variables when executing Persisted Queries via `POST`
+* Pass data via URL params in persisted query "Register a newsletter subscriber from InstaWP to Mailchimp"
+* Fixed component docs displayed in the editor were not included in the plugin

 = 1.2.0 =
 * Added `XML` scalar type